Sony Alpha a6000 Mirrorless Camera Review

 This being a stills photography review, I don’t feel qualified to speak much about the Sony a6000 video performance.

-Check out the video review below for a better idea of what this camera is capable of in the right hands:
+Check out the video review above for a better idea of what this camera is capable of in the right hands:

 What I will say is that the a6000 offers complete manual control over exposure settings during video recording, which is sure to please video shooters.